gnosia93/tera-to-redshift/README.md

 - VPN network
 - snowball is not adequate, it also takes time upload data into snowball, delivery, s3 upload time.
+- for fact table
   - daily based incremental migration with regdate column to reduce risk and due to low bandwidth of network.
+- for diemsion table / summary
+  - after stopping etl, perform migration

 - use SCT for schema convertion
     - data type conversion
     - length issue.